-Contemporary colors are a little more subdued than you might see with a traditional, modern home.
+Contemporary colors are a little more subdued than you might see in a traditional, modern home.
 While modern homes can also feature neutral colors (and many of them do), neutral shades are a key fixture of contemporary design.
 If you’re looking to create this style of home, then it is recommended that you use blacks, whites, tans, and of course, grays throughout your design.

 Below you’ll see an example of what a contemporary bathroom may look like (designed and crafted by Sustainable 9).

 Perhaps a great way to describe the colors used for these types of homes is that they are simple.
 They don’t try and do too much.
-While a modern home may add some touches of dark, royal blue or greens and earthy browns, contemporary homes typically keep things extremely simple with colors.
+While a modern home may add some touches of dark, royal blue or greens, and earthy browns, contemporary homes typically keep things extremely simple with colors.

 Of course, if you do want to add a little more modernity to your contemporary design, you can certainly add some bolder solid colors, but they should be used sparingly and as more of an accent.

 Another great way to add some extra color to a home that fits the contemporary mold is to add plants, as pictured above.
-It can help add that feeling of “naturalness” that can sometimes be missing with these types of homes.
+It can help add that feeling of “naturalness” that can sometimes be missing in these types of homes.

 Natural Light is Encouraged

-Another way to get a natural feel to your contemporary design is by allowing for natural light to thrive the space.
-In fact, this is highly encouraged for these types of homes because if you have only a few windows throughout the home, the neutral colors may be a bit overwhelming, and space may be void of warmth.
+Another way to get a natural feel to your contemporary design is by allowing for natural light to thrive in the space.
+In fact, this is highly encouraged for these types of homes because if you have only a few windows throughout the home, the neutral colors may be a bit overwhelming, and the space may be void of warmth.